chriswyatt1/Protein_blast_and_taxonomy/README.md

 # Pre-requisites

-You must be on a unix machine or cluster, with Nextflow installed (https://www.nextflow.io/docs/latest/getstarted.html).
+- You must be on a unix machine (mac, linux etc.) or cluster, with Nextflow installed (https://www.nextflow.io/docs/latest/getstarted.html).
-Then you must have Docker installed on your machine (with a login), if using the Docker config, or singularity installed if on a SunGrid Engine cluster.
+- Then you must have Docker installed on your machine (https://docs.docker.com/get-docker/; then login), if using the Docker config, or singularity installed if on a SunGrid Engine cluster.
+- You must have at least 100GB of space to run this workflow, as the blast DB is this size.

 # Setting up